 Rates by age

 When you apply for a car insurance policy, your age is one of the biggest factors that will affect your rate.
 Young drivers typically pay the highest car insurance rates due to their lack of experience on the road.
+The exception is Hawaii and Massachusetts, two states that do not allow age to be a rating factor.
 The table below includes the average car insurance rates for Amica vs. Progressive based on age.

 |Car insurance company||Age 16*||Age 18||Age 25||Age 30||Age 40||Age 60|